A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: System properties

 \section{System properties}

 Here we discuss a few different pieces of information about the lens and source.
 We are not able to directly measure the lens mass and distance, but we discuss the prospects for doing so.
-Thus, at the end of this section we derive the lens properties instead using Bayesian priors derived using a Galactic simulation.
+Thus, we derive the lens properties using Bayesian priors derived using a Galactic simulation.
+We also discuss the origin of the excess flux.